scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour.

 Bind a creature in range you can see to this realm.
 Make a spellcasting roll against the creatures Charisma save.
 On success the creature is bound for the duration.
 While bound they are unable to leave this realm through any means, nor can they magically teleport, enter the ethereal plane, or possess a creature.
-Ethereal creatures are forced to the material plane, losing any resistances and cannot move through solid objects.
+Ethereal creatures are forced to the material plane, losing any benefits gained from their Ethereal nature, such as resistance to damage or the ability to move through solid objects.
 The creature gains slow 1 for the duration on a critical.

 Add an enhanced die for every level cast above 4th.